I am not opposed to a long-distance relationship but several members who responded to me had a problem with that

 I joined eHarmony and used their 6 month service..what a waste of total money.
 Not enough matches.
 Paid hundreds of dollars for only one chat and ended up with nothing.
 I don’t mind the time consuming questions that I have to answer, but not having enough matches and little replies makes things even worse. the truth free sites are just as good. the bottom line they took my money and they don’t care if I find someone or not. it’s all business!!

+Like everyone else signing up for a dating site, I was hoping to have a result that was joyous and love-filled.
 I read the cancellation policy and saw that I could cancel within the first 3 days if it was not for me.
 Turns out – they meant if I was American and I do have this in writing.
 My preferences are not outlandish as I am open to Any Ethnicity, any height above 159cm and within the same city.
-It clearly did not take me long to realize there were no options (all of whom are also on the free dating sites), so within MINUTES of my account activation, I tried to cancel and thus began the runaround.
 I am now being forced to pay a total sum of just under $300 for a service that is not giving me anything in return.

-The lack of understanding when speaking to the service representatives appears to be intentionally vacant and unconcerned https://hookupdate.net/escort-index/hollywood/.
-The representatives have told me that I need to broaden my preferences and it was eluded to that I need to be more open-minded – I also have this in writing.
-What is the point of having standards and preferences, if you are going to be asked to remove them?